As the winter storm rages, here's what to know in your state

 "Whenever we see these big ice events, we'll see various hazards; obviously bridges and overpasses being frozen over, and with trees and various different things that could fall into the roadways or potentially fall on houses," said Nicholas Price, an NWS meteorologist in Texas.

-Travel will also be severely affected with over 8,000 flights cancelled across the U.S. this weekend.
+Travel will also be severely affected with over 10,000 flights cancelled across the country this weekend and more than 18,000 expected delays.

 Reporters from across the NPR Network are covering the storm in each state — the impact and how officials are responding.
 We've also got tips for interpreting different weather notices, protecting your home or vehicle ahead of time, and for staying safe once the storm hits.